10 tips to take good care of your car before you travel

 5. Tires and Wheels

 Of course, it’s important to have tires in good condition, especially when you hit the road!
 Smooth tires are the cause of many accidents- not only do they cause slipping, but they also increase the stopping distance, not to mention the risk of puncturing more easily.
-Remember to keep them well calibrated for your safety and to save fuel (see more tips on this here).
+Remember to keep them well calibrated for your safety and to save fuel.
 And don’t forget the spare tire!
 Take the opportunity to check the wheels as well.
 See if there are no dents, cracks or breaks, or they may need to be replaced…

 If the brake pedal is hard, rattling, making noises, or simply less efficient, it is likely that a tune-up is over due.
 Don’t wait for it to get to that point and have a thorough checkup done, especially before you travel.
 We have already commented on the fluids, but the discs / drums and the pads are also fundamental to guarantee safety.
 Talk to your mechanic about it.